 Table 15.
-Serviceable Parts/Usable Forms Query Inputs and Results for Parts When You Enter You Bosoivo Build List Object File Name File Type Abbreviation fou Receive • Information for all parts in all objects in that build list • • Information for all parts in that object in that particular build list • • • Information for the part with that file name in that object in that particular build list
+Servic Table 15.
+Serviceable Parts/Usable Forms Query Inputs and Results for Parts You Receive Build List Object File Name File Type Abbreviation fou Receive • Information for all parts in all objects in that build list • • Information for all parts in that object in that particular build list • • • Information for the part with that file name in that object in that particular build list

 Table 15.
-Serviceable Parts/Usable Forms Query Inputs and Results for Parts (continued) When You Enter Build List Object File Name File Type Abbreviation - You Receive • • • • Information for only the part with that file name and file type abbreviation in that object in that particular build list • Information for all parts in that object in all build lists • • Information for only the part with that file name in that object in all build lists • • • Information for only the part with that file name and file type abbreviation in that object in all build lists • Information for all parts with that file name in all combinations of the build list and object • • Information for all parts with that file name and file type abbreviation in all combinations of the build list and object • A message.
+Service , Build List Object When You Enter File Name File Type Abbreviation You Receive • • • • Information for only the part with that file name and file type abbreviation in that object in that particular build list ٠ Information for all parts in tha object in all build lists • • Information for only the part with that file name in that object in all build lists • • • Information for only the part with that file name and file type abbreviation in that object in all build lists • Information for all parts with that file name in all combinations of the build list and object • • Information for all parts with that file name and file type abbreviation in all combinations of the build list and object • A message.
 You must enter a build list, object, or part file name.